john-thuo1/iot/README.md

 ## Case Study 2 Overview
-In Case Study 2, I used ESP8266 to read Soil Moisture, Humidity & Temperature Sensor Data and sent it to ThingSpeak for visualization.
+In Case Study 2, I used ESP8266 Node MCU, Soil Moisture Sensor, and DHT11 Sensor to capture Soil Moisture Level, Temperature, and Humidity.
+This data was then visualized on the LCD and ThingSpeak Platform.

 ### Storing Case Study 2 Credentials for Local Running
 1. **Create `case2_credentials.h` file**: